-Next, we want you to meet Hazel Crane, a counsellor with a nursing background who has worked at Sue Ryder St John’s Hospice for 13 years.
+Hazel Crane is a counsellor with a nursing background who has worked at Sue Ryder St John’s Hospice for 13 years.
 She’s held various roles in the hospice working on the inpatient unit ward, in the day hospice and as a bereavement volunteer too.
 Hazel works with people in the community, supporting bereaved relatives.

 “The Family Support Team offers bereavement support for as long as it takes.
 The part I love most about my role is helping people to move forward and help see them in a better place.”